mikey179/releaseIt/readme.md

 # ReleaseIt

-A tool to create releases of composer packages from checkout.
+A tool to create releases of Composer packages from checkout.
 It supports both Git and SVN repositories.

+What it does: determining what the version number of the release should be and create the according tag in Git or SVN.

+What it doesn't do: ensure the release is listed on packagist.org or any other Composer repository.
+It is assumed there are mechanisms in place which automatically detect new version tags and add them to the according repository.

 ## Usage